-Harper College welcomes international students and acknowledges the cultural richness they bring to our campus.
-International students are encouraged to participate in the many clubs and activities sponsored by the Student Activities office, especially the International Students Club.
-English as a Second Language (ESL) classes are available for foreign students who need to improve their listening, speaking, reading or writing skills in English.
-Counseling is also available (including immigration issues) from the ESL Student Advisor in Building F, Room 127, extension 2226.
+Harper College welcomes international students and values their contributions to College activities.
+International students are encouraged to participate in the many clubs and other activities sponsored by the Student Activities office, especially the International Students Club.

-Taking part in campus activities helps to acquaint international students with American culture, gives them an opportunity to meet American students socially and provides a break from studying and classes.
+English as a Second Language (ESL) courses for academic purposes are available for international students who need to improve their listening comprehension, speaking, reading and writing skills in English in order to succeed in other courses.
+Academic, immigration and personal counseling are available for international students from the ESL and International Student Advisor in F127, extension 2226.

+International and immigrant students may serve as resources to the College.
+Students who are interested in speaking about their native cultures and faculty who are seeking international speakers for their courses are urged to contact the ESL and International Student Advisor.